 Desktop Sync has been out of support since December 31, 2019.
 As it is approaching its End of Life on April 30th, 2024, we strongly encourage users to transition to our Desktop App as soon as possible.
 If you would like to learn more about the differences between these products, see how Desktop Sync and Desktop App compare.

-Desktop Sync allows you to create files on your computer, sync them to the cloud, and access them from any device to share easily with others.
-The files that you access on Desktop Sync are actually local copies of files that you have chosen to store in the cloud.
+Desktop Sync allows you to create files on your computer, sync them to the cloud, and access them when you aren't connected to the internet to share easily with others.
+The files that you access on Desktop Sync are local copies of files that you have chosen to store in the cloud.
 This allows you to work in places where you don't have internet access, secure in the knowledge that your changes will show up in the cloud once you're back online.

 Access Files on your Computer

 Once you have installed Desktop Sync, you can access files by clicking on the Egnyte shortcut that appears on your desktop.
 On Windows, a shortcut is created in your Favorites panel; on a Mac, a shortcut is created in Places.

 You can also find the shortcut in your file explorer or Finder if you prefer to work from here.
 On Windows, you will find the shortcut under the Quick access section of the file explorer (Windows 10).
 On a Mac, it will be located under the Favorites section.

 The sync status of files and folders can be tracked by viewing the status indicator on each file.
 A file that has synchronized successfully will display a green checkmark against it.
 If there is a problem with synchronizing a file, Egnyte will display a red X against the file.
 Reasons for sync failure are displayed in the sync logs.

 Folder icons convey whether the entire folder is selected for sync or only some sub-folders within that folder have been selected for sync.
 If you see a folder that is partially grayed out, such as the Shared folder to the right, this means that only some of the sub-folders are being synced.